AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 07. Close the knowing-doing gap on the three practices that matter most.

-Personalisation at 43% adoption.
+Personalization at 43% adoption.
 Plain language at 70%.
-External authority building at 81%.
+External authority building is at 81%.
 These aren't fringe tactics — they're what 2026 search rewards most, and they're the three areas where belief most outpaces implementation.

 08. Expand your measurement stack beyond GSC and third-party ranking tools.